ElektraInitiative/libelektra/doc/tutorials/plugins.md

 ### `ELEKTRA_PLUGIN_EXPORT`

-The last function, one that is always needed in a plug-in, is `ELEKTRA_PLUGIN_EXPORT`.
-This functions is responsible for letting Elektra know that the plug-in exists and which methods it implements.
+The last function, one that is always needed in a plugin, is `ELEKTRA_PLUGIN_EXPORT`.
+This functions is responsible for letting Elektra know that the plugin exists and which methods it implements.
 The code from the line plugin is a good example and pretty self-explanatory:

 ```c
 Plugin *ELEKTRA_PLUGIN_EXPORT(line)